Wednesday, December 22, 2010

 Life is a Beach, not a mountain.
 I have always thought that Society had it figured all wrong.
 You should be allowed to experience life in the pursuit of your dreams for the first 1/3 of your life.
 The 2nd third of your life should be in pursuing financial security for the next phase.
 The last 1/3 should be in the pursuit of artistic endeavors that contribute to and enhance society as a whole.

 Kathy and I have begun the design of our retirement years.
-We have incorporated as Symposia Living Arts Inc. We will be promoting the Healing, Literary, Culinary, Visual, and Performing Arts.
-It simply is our time to shine. --- Albert Bianchine
+We have incorporated the narrative of the healing waters of Appaloosa Lake (our co-authored novel) in our lives, be healthy, eat healthy help others, especially the animals and teach other humans how to be kind!.
+We will be promoting the Healing, Literary, Culinary, Visual, and Performing Arts.
+It simply is our time to shine.

 Tuesday, June 15, 2010